 Soil Mix for Containers

 Buying pre-mixed potting soil is the easiest way to fill your container.
-Bagged potting mixes comes in several sizes.
-Garden centers and most hardware stores sell potting mixes–which is usually a multi-purpose soil or compost.
+Bagged potting mixes come in several sizes.
+Garden centers and most hardware stores sell potting mixes–which are usually multi-purpose soil or compost.
 If you have good growing soil in your garden, you can use it: add half garden soil and half multipurpose compost or sphagnum peat moss to make your own mix.
 (Soil from the garden alone is almost always too dense for container plant growing.)

 Water, Weeding, and Care

 Container plants almost never need weeding, but you will need to water them more frequently.
 Container soil should be moist to the touch, but never soggy: too much water rots roots.
 Water immediately after planting to wash potting mix from the foliage, after that, use a watering can with a fine-rose nozzle to water so as not to disturb the planting mix.
 (If watering indoors, use a kitchen measuring cup.)
 Another technique is to water from below, by placing the pot in a watering tray and allowing the water to wick up into the pot for an hour or two.
 It’s best to water early or late in the day so that the rays of the sun do not damage wet leaves.
 In warm weather be sure to check your containers every day to make sure they are not dry.
 Water whenever the soil is dry to a depth of 1 inch.
 Don’t let containers dry out; that will interrupt quick growth which is essential to container vegetable gardening and can cause plants to drop blossoms and fruits.